 What I learned from going through that experience and finding my way back to solvency is that, as much as we may loathe it, a budget is the ticket to financial happiness―not the straitjacket I feared it would be.
 I’ve come to prefer calling this a “spending plan” rather than a budget, but honestly, the terms are interchangeable.
 It’s just a way to pre-spend your income on paper first.

 A good spending plan gives every dollar a specific job to do.
 Once you have it just the way you want it, the plan becomes a handy road map for keeping your finances on track.

-So, take a deep breath and let’s walk through the basics of creating a simple budget, or spending plan.
+So, take a deep breath and let’s walk through the basics for how to create a successful budget that you can love.

 Write down your total take-home monthly income

 This is the easy part.
-Jot down what you earn.
+Jot down what you earn—what you see in your paycheck.
 Because many expenses are billed monthly, it makes good sense to use your monthly income to create your budget.

 Write down your fixed expenses

-Start with fixed bills like rent, mortgage, car payment, credit card debt and insurance, then factor in other monthly costs that are always the same.
+Start with fixed bills like savings, rent, mortgage, car payment, credit card debt, insurance, then factor in other monthly costs that are always the same.
 These are your essential fixed expenses.